10 Relaxation Techniques to Help You Wind Down for Sleep

 Take a hot bath

 A 1997 study conducted by New York Hospital-Cornell Medical Center found that taking a hot bath before bed can help you get to sleep faster.
 Soaking in a hot tub for half an hour can raise your temperature one to two degrees.
 When you get out of the water, your temperature rapidly drops back down.
 It’s that steep drop that promotes a deep sleep, according to the study.
-Find out even more benefits of hot baths.
+Here are the best bath soaks for even better relaxation.

 Use essential oils